filterpaper/qmk_userspace/readme.md

     TXLED_OFF; RXLED_OFF;
 }
 ```
-LED macros can then be used as indicators:
+LED macros can then be used as indicators like Caps Lock:
-Caps Lock:
 ```c
 void matrix_scan_user(void) {
     if (host_keyboard_led_state().caps_lock) {